 - Practice self-care.
 Eat well, exercise, meditate, and get enough sleep.
 Try to think positively about yourself.
 Surround yourself with people who care about you and support you.
 The better you feel inside and out, the more likely you will make positive life choices.

 - Commit to keep going no matter what.
 Realize that there is a chance that you may slip up.
 However, that doesn’t mean that your recovery program was for nothing.
 You can and should continue with it, although you may need to modify it a bit.
-If you relapse, reach out to a recovery treatment center like Zinnia Healing, and they can help you get back on track again.
+If you relapse, reach out to a recovery treatment center like Zinnia Health, and they can help you get back on track again.

 Aftercare for Addiction Recovery